Lowe's Global Technology Center (Charlotte, North Carolina): History

 Lowes will be investing $153 million into the building as a tech hub for 2,000 employees.
-400 jobs will be transferring from the company's headquarters in Mooresville, the remaining 1,600 employees will be new hires.
+400 jobs will be transferred from the company's headquarters in Mooresville, the remaining 1,600 employees will be new hires.
 The state has offered Lowes $54.1 million of incentives for the development of 1,600 new jobs.
 The state also be awarding Lowe's a $2 million grant from its North Carolina One Fund.
 Lowe's also considered Dallas for the expansion.
 Ultimately Charlotte was chosen owing to its proximity to the company's headquarters in Mooresville, North Carolina and the appeal of South End to the millennial population.
 The generation enjoys living in denser urban areas with access to the light rail, scooters, and an area that is easily walkable.

 Lowe's CEO Marvin Ellison views expanding IT as a way to become a better retailer.
-He believes one of the characteristics of a greater retailer is one that has a great technology platform.
-He went on to explain that this project modernizes Lowe's technology systems and drive company growth.
+He believes one of the characteristics of a greater retailer is having a great technology platform.
+He went on to explain that this project modernizes Lowe's technology systems and drives company growth.

 Lowe's has already been hiring for the 1,600 new positions.
-Prior to the pandemic these positions were being housing at 200,000 sqft of leased space in Charlotte Plaza in Uptown Charlotte, IT employees began moving into this space in June 2019.
+Prior to the pandemic, these positions were being housing at 200,000 sqft of leased space in Charlotte Plaza in Uptown Charlotte, IT employees began moving into this space in June 2019.
 However, due to the COVID-19 pandemic the Charlotte Business Journal reported that Lowe's has listed 125,000 square of this space for sublease.
 The remaining 75,000 sqft of space will be available for remote employees.
-Lowe's Charlotte Plaza leases is effective until July 2024.
-Lowe's recently stated their target move in is the summer of 2022.
+Lowe's Charlotte Plaza leases are effective until July 2024.
+Lowe's recently stated their target move-in is the summer of 2022.

 The hiring numbers for the 1,600 new positions stands at 1,200 employees.